Menu

 LubDub Theatre Co is a physical theatre company that animates stories of science, magic, and myth.
 Named for the stethographic sounds of a heartbeat, LubDub creates athletic work at the intersections of dance, music, installation art, new writing, and immersive performance.

-Less Than Rent (February)
+Less Than Rent (February/September)

 Less Than Rent is a New York-based independent theatre company founded in 2010 that seeks to elevate stories of class struggle in America and throughout the world.
 They present new works that explore themes of egalitarianism, collectivism, and anti-imperialism with their signature hard-edged style and irreverent humor.
 They are currently one of 59E59 Theaters’ Co-Op Resident Companies.